jlfalcon3589/create-react-app-lambda/README.md

 All functions are compiled with webpack using the Babel Loader, so you can use modern JavaScript, import npm modules, etc., without any extra setup.

-## Local Development
+## How To Use This Repo

+First, clone the repository: `git clone https://github.com/netlify/create-react-app-lambda.git && cd create-react-app-lambda`

-Before developing, clone the repository and run `yarn` from the root of the repo to install all dependencies.
+Then, run `yarn` from the root of the repo to install all dependencies.

+Then follow the instructions below.

 ### Run the functions dev server